-- Employment Number of jobs in an industry needed to support economic activity.
-Sometimes, this is referred to as "job-years" because one person in one job lasting five years results in five "jobs."
-A job can either be full-time or part-time. - Value added Net additional economic activity (e.g., difference between an industry's total output and the cost of its intermediate inputs).
+- Employment Number of jobs in an industry needed to complete the project.
+Sometimes, this is referred to as "job-years."
+One person in one job lasting five years results in five "jobs."
+A job can either be full-time or part-time. - Value Added Net additional economic activity (e.g., difference between an industry's total output and the cost of its intermediate inputs).
 It is synonymous with Gross Regional Product. - Labor Income Wage/salary earnings paid to the associated jobs. - Taxes Various taxes on production and imports (sales, property, excise, etc.), fines, fees, licenses, permits, etc., resulting from business economic activity.
 Includes all federal, state, and local revenues.